Top 10 best convertibles 2021

 Few cars can put a smile on your face like a MINI, and the latest MINI Convertible has all the ingredients for success.
 Losing the roof hasn’t really altered the way it drives, so it’s still great fun thanks to a superb chassis, go-kart-style handling and brilliant engines.
 Go for the entry-level 1.5-litre MINI Cooper Convertible and it’ll be cheap to run, but just as enjoyable to drive.
 You can also choose from sporty Cooper S and John Cooper Works models are available if you want more power.

 As with the MINI hatchback, space in the rear is cramped, and the boot is even smaller, but you’ll probably forget about that once you put the roof down and find a twisty country road.
 What’s more, you can choose from a huge range of paint colours, wheels, seat trims and a couple of roof designs to make it your own.
 Interior quality is of a high standard, too.
 This entire MINI range has been given a refresh for 2022 too, meaning there’s even more possibility for personalisation.

 The Porsche 718 Boxster is an excellent sports car and a very good convertible too.
-Under the bonnet, buyers can pick from a pair of four-cylinder petrol engines ranging from 2.0- to 2.5-litres in size, with the flagship GTS model has a 4.0-litre six-cylinder engine.
+Under the bonnet, buyers can pick from a pair of four-cylinder petrol engines ranging from 2.0- to 2.5-litres in size, with the flagship GTS model powered by a 4.0-litre six-cylinder engine.
 Even the entry-level model comes with 296bhp, rising to 345bhp and 396bhp in the larger engines.

 It might only be a two-seater but two boots improve practicality and the interior is stylish and well built.
 The Boxster isn't cheap but it has a highly desirable image and is one of the very best convertibles to drive currently on sale.

 The Mazda MX-5 is the world’s best-selling convertible and there are some very good reasons why.
 For one, it has always been good fun, thanks largely to its simplicity and low weight, and the latest version is no different.
 The fourth-generation MX-5 feels small and agile from behind the wheel, and the steering provides plenty of feedback.
-The manual gearbox is one of the best on the market and although the car has a relatively low power output, it feels as fast as you’d every really need.
+The manual gearbox is one of the best on the market and although the car has a relatively low power output, it feels as fast as you’d ever really need.

 The standard MX-5 has a manually operated fabric roof, although there’s also a folding-hardtop version called the RF.
 Mazda has a reputation for excellent reliability and the MX-5 is good value for money, making it a very tempting proposition for convertible buyers.